 While the other 4 considerations may seem commonplace, very few people think about the rentability of their property.

 Let’s say you buy the nicest property on the block in one of the nicest neighborhoods in town.
 It’s scheduled to cash flow and you’re pumped.
 You think you’ve just found the most rockin’ rental property investment out there.
 The property inspection comes back clean, the house is great, and you feel like you just landed the deal of a lifetime.

 What could go wrong?

 You got the best property in the neighborhood.
-What gives?

 Turns out you bought too nice of a rental property.
 In the nicest neighborhood in town, most people aren’t renting.
 They’re buying.
 There’s no rental pool in your area.

 And there it is: rentability.
 How rentable is your property?